Simo-N-Maduna/Mito-Phylogenomics/README.md

 ## Mitophylogenomics Part II: Lepidoptera (Butterflies and Moths)
 <div align="justify">

-This folder contains the assembled mitochondiral genome of the apple fruit moth, *Argyresthia conjugella*, reported in our furthercomming paper under revision in *BMC Genomics* titled "Novel insight into lepidopteran phylogenetics from the mitochondrial genome of the apple fruit moth of the family Argyresthiidae".
+This folder contains the assembled mitochondiral genome of the apple fruit moth, *Argyresthia conjugella*, reported in our furthercomming paper currently under revision in the journal *BMC Genomics* titled "Novel insight into lepidopteran phylogenetics from the mitochondrial genome of the apple fruit moth of the family Argyresthiidae".
 The full research article is available on *Research Square* as a preprint.
 Please visit the link https://doi.org/10.21203/rs.3.rs-3170057/v1 to access the full paper.
 The assembled mitochondiral genome is currently pending release on GenBank (Accession number: ON496993).

 </div>